 The visualisation shows the results of this first step, projected on the Limburg area.
 By clicking on the link below, an interactive map of the Limburg region opens.
 It shows some interesting patterns, that coincide with other congestion sources.

 With this map we demonstrate the possibilities of register based data sources for mobility policy making.
 With this beta product we specifically want to establish the usefulness of this product for policy makers.
 For this reason, some basic assumptions were made that form the basis of the dataset we used and the map we made.
 In later steps, these assumptions need to be checked and, if possible, refined.
 The most important assumption is that we do not yet distinguish between modes of transport; for each working location we calculate a route that consists of public roads (as compared to rails, bustracks).
 In next steps we will work on distinguishing different transport modes, such as bike, car and public transport.
-Regarding the dataset: we do not know the exact working location of a person, we only know the company she or he works for and the companies registered postal address (which can deviate for companies who have several sites).
+Regarding the dataset: we do not know the exact working location of a person, we only know the company she or he works for and the companies' registered postal address (which can deviate for companies which have several sites).
 For the dataset the assumption is made that people travel to the nearest site in the city closest to the place of residence.

 In this map, roads that are used by a larger number of commuters are differentiated from roads that are used by fewer commuters.
 On a higher zoom level (showing the entire Limburg area) deeper red colours indicate higher traffic intensity, lighter red colours lower traffic intensity.
 On a lower zoom level (showing for instance the Maastricht area) more roads are displayed, and the colour differentiation is substituted for thinner (lower traffic intensity) and thicker ( higher traffic intensity) lines.